dorianl001/Simon/README.md

 I think I got the error from changing my code which made i the iterator have a null value.

 ## Everything you've tried
-changing scope, re-arranging the order of the code, researching other methods, console logging the results for more insight, eventually I went back to my original code.
+changing scope, re-arranging the order of the code, researching other methods, and console logging the results for more insight.
+After some guidance; the for loop logic was changed, added some variables on top of the loop, and made an adjustment to the setTimeOut interval.

 ## 1. Design
 ![wireframe 1](https://i.imgur.com/su1EHDo.png)